 Sandy is the Program Director of Cross Roads House, where her primary responsibility is enhancement of programming to support residents’ physical and emotional well-being, self-sufficiency, and successful movement to permanent housing.
 To accomplish this she supervises the shelter and community-based social work team, works to establish interagency partnerships, identifies and addresses direct and clinical service staff training needs, and assists with obtaining new and diverse funding from government and other sources.

-Jim is responsible for all operations of Cross Roads House buildings and grounds.
-Jim brings over 20 years of experience in Facilities Management to his work here at Cross Roads House.
-During that time, Jim has learned that a healthy, safe, and secure building is the best platform for the business to operate and the residents to function.
-Whether it is production, office, or housing, at the end of the day it really is all about the people inside.
+Steve is responsible for all operations of the Cross Roads House buildings and grounds.
+Steve knows the importance of a healthy, safe, and secure building.
+Whether it is operations, administration, or housing, it is all about the people inside.
 They are the number one priority.

 With more than 20 years of experience in all facets of the food service industry, Michael came to Cross Roads House in 2014 with a wealth of knowledge that helped us make better use of donated food, our committed volunteers' time, and even offer residents more meal options each day.
 Coming from the demanding life of cooking in busy restaurant kitchens in our nation's capital, Michael, his wife, and young son all appreciate the more family-friendly "nine to five" schedule of working full time as the Kitchen Coordinator at Cross Roads House.